cgarey2014/BadUSB-Scripts/README.md

 # BadUSB-Scripts
-Scripts for BadUSB I wrote and collected for Flipper Zero
+This is a collection of scripts for BadUSB/Rubber Ducky I wrote and collected for Flipper Zero use.